AdvanceParty/election-debate/readme.md

 # It's RoboScoMo vs Cybershorten

-We’re building a pair of text-generating neural networks.
+Not sure who to vote for in Australia's 2019 Federal Election?
+Advance Party is here to help!

-One will be trained on transcripts of speeches and interviews delivered by Scott Morrison, the other on Bill Shorten’s interviews and speeches.
-And then we’re to and hold the fourth leader’s debate of the election.
+We’ve built a pair of text-generating neural networks.
+One network has been trained on transcripts of speeches and interviews delivered by Scott Morrison, the other on Bill Shorten’s interviews and speeches.
+You can see where this is going, right?

-The models will be prompted with real questions from previous debates, with each answer being fed back into the opposing model for a chance to rebut.
+This website makes the models available for anyone to interview.
+Ask them probing questions.
+Dig deep into their motivations and prinicples.
+Challenge them to convince you that they have the vision needed to steer the good ship 'Straya through the turbulent waters of our post-truth, social-media frenzied, climate apocalypse times.

-We’re also going to use the models to generate an electoral victory speech for each candidate.
-We’ll publish the debate and predicted victory speeches on Wednesday before the election weekend, and then return post-election to compare the real winner’s speech with our model’s effort.
+The neural networks probably won't give a direct, or even relevant, answer to your qwuestions.
+To be honest, the content may well be entirely nonsensical.
+We think that makes them eminently qualified for a career in politics.

 ## What, exactly, are they going to say?